getify/You-Dont-Know-JS/get-started/ch2.md

 The word "function" has a variety of meanings in programming.
 For example, in the world of Functional Programming, "function" has a precise mathematical definition and implies a strict set of rules to abide by.

-In JS, we should consider "function" to take the broader meaning of another related term: "procedure".
+In JS, we should consider "function" to take the broader meaning of another related term: "procedure."
 A procedure is a collection of statements that can be invoked one or more times, may be provided some inputs, and may give back one or more outputs.

 In earlier days of JS, the way to define a function looked like this: